1. PRE-COURSE TASK

 - Grammar Games, Mario Rinvolucri (Cambridge) – interesting ideas to present grammar.

 We will be using Zoom throughout the course so it is a good idea to familiarise yourself with the features of this tool.
-Zoom has a useful range of tutorials which you can watch to help you get prepared for participating in or delivering classes.
+Zoom has a useful range of tutorials that you can watch to help you get prepared for participating in or delivering classes.

 4. GOOGLE DRIVE

-Now you are ready, let’s get started!
+Now that you are ready, let’s get started!